Royal Irish Academy

-The Royal Irish Academy (RIA; Acadamh Ríoga na hÉireann), based in Dublin, is an academic body that promotes study in the sciences, humanities and social sciences.
-It is Ireland's premier learned society and one its leading cultural institutions.
-The Academy was established in 1785 and granted a royal charter in 1786.
-As of 2019, the RIA has around 600 members, regular members being Irish residents elected in recognition of their academic achievements, and Honorary Members similarly qualified but based abroad; a small number of members are elected in recognition of non-academic contributions to society.
+The Royal Irish Academy (RIA; Acadamh Ríoga na hÉireann), based in Dublin, is an academic body that promotes study in the natural sciences, arts, literature, and social sciences.
+It is Ireland's premier learned society and one of its leading cultural and academic institutions.
+The academy was established in 1785 and granted a royal charter by King George III in 1786.
+As of 2019, the RIA has 600 members, with regular members being Irish residents elected in recognition of their academic achievements, and honorary members similarly qualified but usually based abroad; a small number of members are also elected in recognition of non-academic contributions to the Irish society.
+All members are entitled to use the honorific title MRIA with their names.